Share Sustainability with the World

 How it Works

-The environmental communications internship is a paid, full-time internship lasting 10 weeks (early June to early August).
-The program typically offers a mix of Los Angeles-based and virtual options, along with one internship at the Wrigley Marine Science Center (WMSC) on Catalina Island.
+The environmental communications internship is a paid, full-time internship lasting 10 weeks (2025 dates: June 2-August 8).
+The program offers a mix of Los Angeles-based and virtual options, along with one internship at the Wrigley Marine Science Center (WMSC) on Catalina Island.

 Students are matched with USC faculty and other leading researchers to help them translate and communicate their work for public audiences.
 The internship also includes mentoring and professional development with Wrigley Institute staff and practicing environmental communications professionals.